Protect Skin Barrier

-When the skin barrier is compromised, it can result in a range of skin issues, including dryness, sensitivity, redness, and even conditions like eczema and psoriasis.
-Therefore, it is essential to take care of the skin barrier by adopting a proper skincare routine that focuses on moisturization, gentle cleansing, and protection from environmental aggressors.
+When the skin barrier is weak, it can cause many skin problems.
+These include dryness, sensitivity, redness, and conditions like eczema and psoriasis.
+It is important to care for the skin barrier.

 Recommended Sunscreen: